-OverviewMorne Diablotin is the highest peak on the island nation of Dominica.
+Morne Diablotin is the highest peak on the island nation of Dominica.
 It is a beautiful peak, but usually shrouded in mist.

 .
 Never the less, the climb is challenging and we were constantly wading through deep mud (sometimes nearly knee-deep) and climbing over roots and logs.
 This is what is known as a jungle-gym climb because you are often climbing over roots several feet above the ground.
 There were some slippery rock scrambles as well.
 The going was quite slow and because of the mist it was quite slippery as well.
 It was also the muddiest climb that I have ever done.

 .
 The geology gives the island deep valleys which are fertile green and dense with a abundance of plants and life, and water streaming everywhere from rivers that plunge down as waterfalls or run quietly like a creek.
 It's humid and hot and full of sounds, and it rains a lot.
 Every afternoon the island is showered.

 On Dominica, there are several peaks over 3,000 feet, the tallest of which are Morne Diablotin and Morne Trois Pitons (4,551 feet/1387 meters).
 But all those wonderful streams need water to feed them, and these mountains are almost perpetually shrouded in clouds.
 They say that on a fine day, the view is magnificent.
 We wouldn't know, because none of us were there on a clear day!

+There are other very interesting places on the island.
+See the other mountain pages for details on other hikes and climbs.
 Dominica is also acknowledged to be both one of the best dive sites and as a prime whale-watching location in the region.
 The snorkeling at Soufriere, an undersea volcanic crater, is second to none.

 .
 Dominica is at its best for those who "are nature buffs, like to hike, climb, kayak, snorkel or SCUBA dive".
 I read that as a description of the island somewhere, and it's true; it’s a pretty unspoiled Caribbean island.

 (or "Jaco") Parrot is also there to see.
 Best times for parrot watching are dawn or dusk.
 You will both see and hear them from a distance and you will also be able to distinguish them.
 Bring binoculars for a better look.
-The Sisserou Parrot, the larger bird, has a modulated call that rises and falls, while the Jaco has a high-pitched squawk.
+The Sisserou Parrot has a modulated call that rises and falls, while the Jaco has a high-pitched squawk.
 The sounds of the rainforest...

 The parrots are right on the slopes of Mount Diablotin and are an added attraction that is very nice to do at the same day... parrot watching and climbing.